bekk/bekk-christmas/post/ml/lost-in-branches.md

 post_day: 5
 title: Lost in branches?
 image: 'https://unsplash.com/photos/jcwIthC5oPI'
+ingress: >-
-ingress: 'First of all, this is not an Git article.'
+  First of all, this is not a Git article.
+This article will give a short introduction to a set of trees almost as powerful as Christmas trees, decision trees.
 authors:
   - Erlend Faxvaag
 ---
-First of all, this is not an git article.
-This article will give a short introduction to a set of powerful trees, decision trees.
-We will briefly go through _what_ a decision tree is, and reasons for using these trees.
+In this article we will briefly go through _what_ a decision tree is, and reasons for why you should be using these trees.

 In short, decision trees are models used in the field of machine learning to predict the value of a target variable based on multiple input variables.
 Some machine learning techniques are hard to learn and near impossible to fully understand - decision trees on the other hand can be really simple.

-We will start of with a super short description of the structure of a decision tree model.
+We will start off with a super short description of the structure of a decision tree model.
 The first gray circle at the top is called the root node, this is where we start.
 The rest of the gray circles are just called nodes - except the ones at the bottom, without any preceding nodes, these are called leafs.
 Take a look:

 ![](/assets/trees.png)